-Nails are a window into your physical health, revealing nutritional deficiencies, stress levels and certain illnesses.
-Therefore, people fighting cancer will have special concerns when it comes to caring for and maintaining their nails.
+Nails can reflect the state of your physical health, revealing nutritional deficiencies, stress levels and certain illnesses.
+As a result, people diagnosed with cancer often have special concerns when it comes to caring for and maintaining their nails.

 A: Yes.
-Sometimes cancer can cause either "clubbing" or "Terry's nails."
-Clubbing is when fingertips widen and become round due to a lack of oxygen in the blood and the expanding of connective tissue as a result.
-Terry's nails are characterized by dark pink or brown bands around the nail tips.
+Sometimes cancer can cause either “clubbing” or “Terry’s nails.”
+Clubbing is when fingertips widen and become round due to a lack of oxygen in the blood and the subsequent expanding of connective tissue.
+Terry’s nails are characterized by dark pink or brown bands around the nail tips.
 Check with your doctor if you notice signs of either.

 Q: Do I need a special moisturizer for my hands?

 A: Yes.
-Your nails absorb water a hundred times faster than your skin, and they lose moisture just as readily.
-Due to chemotherapy or radiation treatments, the skin on your hands and around your nails is apt to be extra dry.
+Your nails absorb water a hundred times faster than your skin does, and they lose moisture just as readily.
+Chemotherapy and/or radiation treatments are likely to make the skin on your hands and around your nails extra dry.
 A rich, concentrated moisturizer is best and should be rubbed into your cuticles and all around your nails.
-Kiehl's Deluxe Hand and Body Lotion is a good choice.

 Q: Should I be worried if ridges appear in my nails?

 A: No. Ridged nails are usually hereditary and are not a cause for concern, even during illness.
 They can appear due to stress.
-If the ridges bother you, apply a coat of ridge-filler (such as Sally Hansen's version) before your regular polish or by itself.
+If the ridges bother you, apply a coat of ridge-filler before your regular polish or by itself.

 Q: What does it mean if my nails are splitting off at the tops?

-A: Most likely, your nails are very brittle and dry due to your treatment, and you are probably filing too frequently or too vigilantly.
-Let your nails grow and lightly file them with an emery board no more than once a week.
+A: If your nails are splitting, it’s likely because treatment has made them brittle and dry and you are probably filing them too frequently or too aggressively.
+Let your nails grow, and file them lightly with an emery board no more than once a week.
 Use rubber gloves when washing dishes and cleaning, and keep your hands away from harsh or drying chemicals such as bleach.

 Q: Can I wear artificial nails?

-A: It's not a great idea.
-If your nails are thin or discolored due to your treatment, it's tempting to want to use press-on or other artificial nails, but try to resist.
-The glue used to apply artificial nails and the materials required to remove them are very drying and can damage your already fragile nails.
+A: If your nails are thin or discolored due to cancer treatment, it’s tempting to want to use press-on or other artificial nails, but try to resist.
+The glue used to apply artificial nails and the materials required to remove them are very drying and can damage your already-fragile nails.

 Q: Can I wear nail polish?

 A: Yes.
-In fact, if the appearance of your nails bothers you, polish can give you a real lift.
+In fact, if the appearance of your nails bothers you, polish can give them (and you!) a real lift.
 But polish will also dry your nails, so wear it for only a few days at a time and then remove it and let your nails recover for a few more days before reapplying.
-Be diligent about moisturizing them, and they should be fine.
+A reminder to be diligent about moisturizing them.

 Q: What about removing my nail polish?